Beef Noodle Soup

 Characteristics:

-- Seasonings: Soy sauce, bean paste, chili, star anise, cinnamon, etc.
+- Seasonings: Soy sauce, doubanjiang, chili, star anise, cinnamon, etc.

-- Taste: Salty and fragrant with mild spice, heavy broth
+- Flavor: Savory with mild spice, heavy broth

-- Representative: Classic flavor from Taoyuan Street area in Taipei
+- Representative: Classic flavors from Taoyuan Street area in Taipei

-Production Process: Beef is first stir-fried with soy sauce and spicy bean paste for coloring, then simmered in stock for 2-3 hours, allowing spice flavors to completely penetrate.
-The broth presents a deep amber color with rich but not heavy aroma.
+Beef is first stir-fried with soy sauce and spicy doubanjiang for coloring, then simmered in stock for 2–3 hours, allowing the spice flavors to fully penetrate.
+The broth presents a deep amber color, aromatic without being overwhelming.

 Clear-Stewed Beef Noodle Soup